r-Techsupport/rTS_Wiki/docs/factoids/bsod.md

 # Obtaining BSOD Dumps

-BSOD dumps allow us to further analyze a BSOD and potentially find the issue.
+Blue Screen of Death (BSOD) memory dumps allow us to further analyze a BSOD and potentially find the issue.

 1. Navigate to your Windows directory by opening the Run dialog (Win+R) and typing `%WINDIR%`.
 You can also do this from any folder by clicking in the navigation bar.